Robotics news, projects and stuff

 Performance

 PackBot 510 has a maximum speed of 5.8 mph or 9.3 km/h, and weighs 31.6 lbs. or 14.3 kg.[14]
 The robot can traverse mud, rocks, stairs, and other surfaces due to its caterpillar track.[15]
 The robot also has zero radius turn capability, and can climb up to a 60 degree incline.
 The dual BB-2590/U Li-ion rechargeable batteries allow for the robot to have a run time of 4 to 8 hours.
 Adaptive Materials Inc. (AMI) has created a power pod battery capable of extending the life of the PackBot.
 The power pod weighs 6 kg(13 lbs) and allows for extension of battery life to reach 12 hours.[16]
 It can maneuver in up to 3 feet of water.[15]
-PackBot has more than 40 accessories which are illustrated in PackBot 510 variants.
+PackBot has more than 40 accessories, which are illustrated in PackBot 510 variants.
 Additionally, the robot can communicate up to 1000 meters or 3281 feet, and captures information through four cameras with night vision, zoom, and illumination capabilities that allow for real time image processing.[14]

 Previous variants